Cookies Recipes

 I remember my mother would begin to bake Christmas cookies the day after Thanksgiving.
 She would fill shoeboxes with tissue paper, then fill the shoeboxes with her assortment of Italian cookies (to fiercely compete with her sisters!).
 I loved to sneak frozen butterhorns for a snack and she always made plenty!

-The absolute best gingerbread cookie I've ever had was made by a young student in American Regional class at the CIA.
+The absolute best gingerbread cookie I've had was made by a young student in the American Regional class at the CIA.
 He was sous chef one day and asked if he could bake his grandmother's gingerbread recipe as a treat for the class if time permitted...
-I believe it was a German recipe... the best!
+I believe it was a German recipe... the absolute best!
 Crunchy, spicy, sweet... so good.